 Applications of duplex stainless steels take into account their limitations and advantages, but the major applications require corrosion resistance, such as pitting and crevice corrosion resistance, stress corrosion resistance, fatigue corrosion, abrasion corrosion or resistance to corrosive environments that are acidic or caustic.
 Some of the common industrial applications are outlined below

 Duplex stainless steel with high resistance to chloride attack.
-UNS S32750 (2507) is a super duplex stainless steel designed for applications which require exceptional strength and corrosion resistance.
+UNS S32750 (2507) is a super duplex stainless steel designed for applications that require exceptional strength and corrosion resistance.

 Duplex stainless steels are preferred to austenitic and ferritic stainless steels for the fabrication of vessels that contain bleach and other corrosive liquids in paper processing.